There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Hike to Corona Arch and Bowtie Arch

-I already wrote all about Corona Arch here, but here’s the gist.
-Corona Arch is a few miles past the dinosaur tracks and across from the Gold Bar site. the hike is three miles round-trip, taking a couple hours if you spend time at the arches.
+I already wrote all about the hike to Corona Arch, but here’s the gist.
+Corona Arch is a few miles past the dinosaur tracks and across from the Gold Bar site.
+The hike is three miles round-trip, and will take 2-3 hours if you spend time at the arches or make a lot of stops.
 It’s a pretty easy hike and if you visit in the winter, you might have it to yourself.
 It’s a great hike to get away from the crowds at nearby Arches, but to still see arches.
-Keep an eye out for Bowtie Arch, too.
+Keep an eye out for Bowtie Arch, too, on your way in.
+In the summer it will probably still be pretty busy, so go early or later in the evening if you can.

-Potash Road is a great scenic drive along the Colorado River right in Moab.
+Potash Road in Moab is a great scenic drive along the Colorado River.
 It’s a great way to pass a few hours and see some pretty cool stuff.
 Do a little hiking and see a lot of petroglyphs before heading back into town.
-I would definitely recommend it at least once if you’re in the area.
+I would definitely recommend it at least once if you’re in the area and want a break from the crowds of Arches.

-Have you been down Potash Road?
+Have you been down Potash Road in Moab?
 Did you do any of these things?
 What was your favorite?
 What else do you like around Moab?